-The first step was to establish a Guideline Development Group (GDG) to lead the research and community consultation process.
-This group included people with diverse knowledge, skills, experience, and perspectives; these attributes are listed in Table 2.
+The GDG members are listed in Table 2.
 Among the 15-member group were autistic adults; parents and other family members of autistic children, including children and young adults with complex needs; people with expertise in working alongside Aboriginal and Torres Strait Islander Peoples and Communities; people with expertise in ethics and research integrity; clinicians with experience in government and non-government sectors; and researchers with expertise in the guideline development process, including community consultation.
 Processes were put in place to declare and manage any potential conflicts of interest, consistent with the NHMRC and GRADE methodologies.